georchestra/geofence/georchestra.md

 #### LDAP configuration
-Buy default, geofence works with LDAP activated.
+By default, geofence works with LDAP.
 See offical LDAP module [https://github.com/geosolutions-it/geofence/wiki/LDAP-module](documentation).
 **Important :**
 * All your LDAP users need to have a numeric unique attribute to identify them into **GeoFence**.
 By default, this attribute is *employeeNumber* but this can be changed in your configuration.
 * All your LDAP groups also need to have a numeric unique attribute.
 By default, this attribute is *ou* but this can be changed in your configuration.